erfanandesta1373/Gymondo/README.md

 App developed with MVVM, Dependency Injection and Reactive programming with Combine

 ## UI
-UI is implemeted all in UIKit without any storyboards and Xib files all in code.
+UI is implemeted in UIKit (without any storyboards and Xib files all in code) and SwiftUI.

 ## Tests
 Unit tests added for Exercises and ExerciseInfo screens.